viciousviper/DokanCloudFS/README.md

   - number of mounted volumes only limited by available drive letters
   - mounting of multiple accounts of the same cloud storage service in parallel
   - automatic re-authentication to cloud storage services after first login (optional AES encryption of persisted account credentials and authentication tokens)
-- Full support for interactive file manipulation in Winows Explorer including but not limited to
+- Full support for interactive file manipulation in Windows Explorer including but not limited to
   - copying and moving of multiple files and folders between DokanCloudFS drives and other drives
   - opening of files in default application via Mouse double click
   - right-click-menu on drive, files, and folders with access to menu commands and drive/file properties